 The days are getting shorter, the heat of summer is dissipating and there are a still a lot of lovely green tomatoes that are not ripening on the plant.

-So you start to worry that, with your tomatoes not turning red, a lot of your hard work and effort over the months is going to have gone to waste.
+So you start to worry: “why won’t my tomatoes turn red?”
+After all, if your tomatoes are not turning red, a lot of your hard work and effort over the months is going to have gone to waste.

-What to do if your tomatoes are not ripening or turning red
+Tomatoes not ripening?
+Here is what to do if your tomatoes are not turning red

 Take these 5 steps to get your green tomatoes turning red.
 These techniques apply to all tomatoes, including cherry tomatoes that are not ripening: